extremenetworks/Integrations/Infoblox/ext_attributes/README.md

 ```bash
 ./XMC2IB-first-once.py
 ```
-* Verify Extensible attributes were created in InfoBlox
+* Verify Extensible attributes were created in Infoblox
 ![XMC2IB-first-once_result](XMC2IB-first-once_result.png)
-* You can delete the script if those Extensible attributes are present in InfoBlox
+* You can delete the script if those Extensible attributes are present in Infoblox

 ### Install the script
 * Update the variables in the XMC2IB.py
 ![XMC2IB](XMC2IB.png)
 * Upload the `XMC2IB.py` script to the Extreme Management Center to `/usr/local/bin`.
 * Change the script to be executable: